puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 ---
-title: "PuppetDB 3.2 » API » v4 » Upgrading to PuppetDB 3.0"
+title: "PuppetDB 3.2: Upgrading from version 3"
 layout: default
 canonical: "/puppetdb/latest/api/query/v4/upgrading-from-v3.html"
 ---

-This document describes changes that users will need to be aware of to make their code compliant with the changes in PuppetDB 3.0.
+This page describes changes that users will need to be aware of to make their code compliant with the changes in PuppetDB 3.0.
 Most of these changes are observable in released versions of the v4 query API, which has been marked 'experimental' since 2.0.0 but is the only API available in 3.0.

 Note that this document focuses on API changes only, and only includes changes leading up to the release of 3.0.
 For a more complete description of the changes listed and changes in versions subsequent to 3.0, see the